 With the new arrivals, we have significantly scaled up our efforts in support of the growing population.
 We now manage multiple health posts, primary health centres and inpatient facilities across the camps.

 In addition to treating outbreaks of diseases such as measles and diphtheria, we treat the main complaints of respiratory infections and diarrhoeal diseases.
-We also provide mental health services to those traumatised by their experiences, and by December 2018, had provided 49,401 consultations since August 2017.
+We also provide mental health services to those traumatised by their experiences, and by June 2019, had provided 31,980 individual consultations since August 2017.

 Our teams are also providing water and sanitation services, including water trucking and installing hand pump, tube wells and latrines.
-Between August 2017 and December 2018, we had supplied 87.8 million litres of fresh water in the camps.
+Between August 2017 and June 2019, we had supplied over 280 million litres of chlorinated water in the camps.